cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 ## Deployment - Lite Version

 A lite version of the deployment is available with `cortex_lite.yaml`.
-With this lite version, the user provides an image to the API and a prediction is then returned.
+The lite version accepts an image as input and returns an image with the recognized license plates overlayed on top.
 A single GPU is required for this deployment (i.e. `g4dn.xlarge`).

 Once the cortex cluster is created, run
 ```bash